yu-ming-chen/tp/docs/DeveloperGuide.md

 In other words, users interact with the application through the command line and the GUI will reflect their actions.

 ### Purpose
-This document acts as a guide for developers, testers, and designers describing both the architecture and design of NUSave.
+This document describes both the architecture and design of NUSave.
+It aims to serve as a guide for developers, testers, and designers who are interested in working on NUSave.

 ## 2. Setting Up
 (Contributed by Yu Ming)